kpd19/Climate_Effects_On_Range/README.md

 # Requirements and Setup

 The code was built using R version 4.3.2 and Python version 3.10.12.
 R can be downloaded [here](https://www.r-project.org).
-Python can be operated using the Jupyter Notebook package in Visual Studio Code Editor, which can be downloaded [here](https://code.visualstudio.com/download).
+Python can be installed via Anaconda [here](https://docs.anaconda.com/anaconda/install/), and can be operated using the Jupyter Notebook Extension in Visual Studio Code Editor, which can be downloaded [here](https://code.visualstudio.com/download).
 The code requires several packages that are not part of the base R installations.
 After installing R, navigate to the main repository directory and run the installation.R script to install necessary packages.
-After installing Python, run the installation.ipynb script to install necessary packages.
+The Python packages used in this research are `numpy`, `xarray`, `pandas`, `datetime`, `flox`, `glob`, and `os`.

 # Aggregating spatio-temporal Douglas-fir tussock moth population data